JorgenLohne/Skyss-deviation-notifier/README.md

 This could possbily be addressed in the future by creating a set of known routes, and then searching the message of all deviations of routes.

+## API documentation
+Documentation is auto-generated using [springdoc-openapi](https://github.com/springdoc/springdoc-openapi).

+When Running the application it will be aviable as swagger-ui located at `http://server:port/context-path/swagger-ui.html`

+Which if using the deafult configuration will be: `http://localhost:8080/swagger-ui.html` when running localy.

+It is also avaible as be availbe as json: `http://server:port/context-path/v3/api-docs`

 ## License
 See: [LICENSE.md](LICENSE.md)